stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.

-Avoid using INI or YAML formats for new projects.
-These formats are not completely consistent between systems.
-YAML is particularly complex.
-It has many features, many parts of the syntax are optional, and systems sometimes extend the format with custom features.
-This means that YAML documents can be difficult to validate with software.
-Humans are also more likely to add errors to YAML configuration files that they edit.

-If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), and avoid using [PyYAML](https://pypi.org/project/PyYAML/).
-You should use version 1.2 of the YAML format, and PyYAML only supports YAML 1.1.
+TOML replaces the INI file format.
+Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

-### Use JSON for Data Transfer and SQLite for Storage
+### Data Formats: JSON for Transfer and SQLite for Storage

-In most cases, you should use the JSON format for data that is transferred between applications, especially if the applications must communicate with HTTP.
-If you need to work with large amounts of data, use [Apache Parquet](https://parquet.apache.org/) or another specialized data format instead.
+In most cases, you should use the JSON format for data that is transferred between systems, especially if they must communicate with HTTP.
+You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
+Vendors publish the schemas for their products to the [public Schema Store](https://www.schemastore.org/) and you can [create your own schemas](https://json-schema.org/learn/getting-started-step-by-step).

+If you need to store and query large amounts of data, use [Apache Parquet](https://parquet.apache.org/) or another specialized file format.
+These formats support features like indexing, compression and encryption.

 All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON documents.
-Consider using [DuckDB](https://duckdb.org/) for querying or processing Parquet files and sets of JSON documents.
+Consider using [DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html) for working with Parquet files and sets of JSON documents.

 Use SQLite to store sets of data that must be available for a long time, such as [the data stores for applications](https://sqlite.org/appfileformat.html).
-SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for the long-term](https://sqlite.org/lts.html).
+SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
 All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/sqlite3.html) for SQLite.
+DuckDB can also read and write SQLite databases with an [extension](https://duckdb.org/docs/stable/core_extensions/sqlite).

+### Avoid Using the CSV Format

 Avoid using CSV files for new projects.
+Use JSON, Apache Parquet or SQLite instead, as explained in the previous section.

-Systems can implement CSV in different ways, which means that there are frequently issues when you move a CSV file from one system to another.
+CSV formats are frequently used to create sets of data that are intended to portable and copied between different systems.
+In practice, systems can implement CSV in different ways, which means that there are frequently issues when you use a CSV file that has been created by another system.
 CSV files that are edited by humans are also very likely to contain formatting errors.

-Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using [DuckDB](https://duckdb.org/) instead, because it provides CSV support that is [formally tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).
+Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
+DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

+### Avoid Using the YAML Format

+The YAML format is commonly used for configuration files.
+Avoid using this format for new projects.
+Use TOML for configuration files.
+If your project requires a large or complex set of configuration, treat the configuration as a set of structured data.

+YAML documents are very vulnerable to problems because the format has a large number of features, many parts of the syntax are optional, and systems sometimes extend the format with custom features.
+Humans are also more likely to add errors to YAML configuration files that they edit.
+Some types of YAML documents have published schemas that use the [JSON Schema](https://json-schema.org/) standard, but others either have no defined schema or extend the format in ways that are not compatible with the standards.

+If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), and avoid using [PyYAML](https://pypi.org/project/PyYAML/).
+You should use version 1.2 of the YAML format, and PyYAML only supports YAML 1.1.

 ### Only Use async Where It Makes Sense